 Students are encouraged to use the advising department as often as needed.
 All freshman and new transfer students will meet with their advisor during First Year Advanced Training in their first semester.
 Students who are on academic probation or those that are experiencing academic difficulty are required to meet with their advisors more frequently as determined during the advising session.

-You can schedule a 30 minute appointment online or take advantage of posted walk-in hours.
-Each walk-in session is 10 minutes.
-Stop by KSB 106 to inquire about available advising walk-in hours.
+You can schedule a 30 minute appointment online or take advantage of posted drop-in hours.
+Each drop-in session is 10 minutes.
+Stop by KSB 106 to inquire about available advising drop-in hours.

 Academic advising is a shared responsibility between the advisor and the student.
 We recommend that you stay in regular contact with your advisor, especially when you are feeling challenged.
 Your advisor will work with you to ensure that all courses of action can be considered for a more favorable outcome.
 He or she also can direct you to other helpful resources on campus.